Chief experience officer: In Healthcare

 Howard Larkin states that in healthcare, the CXO is "responsible for making sure every aspect of a complex delivery system consistently meets basic patient and human needs" and what it calls "operationalizing the patient experience mission."

 Perception of title

-In 2006 the New York Times discussed the role of the chief experience officer in the context of a number of other "unconventional" and "wacky" titles being created by Madison Avenue firms with the intent to "signal a realization by an advertiser or agency that in a rapidly changing marketing and media landscape, the time for the tried and true has come and gone."
+In 2006 the New York Times discussed the role of the chief experience officer in the context of a number of other "unconventional" and "wacky" titles being created by Madison Avenue firms with the intent to "signal a realization by an advertiser or agency that in a rapidly changing marketing and media landscape, the time for the tried and true has come and gone".

-The Wharton Business School has called the proliferation of roles in the C-Suite "Title Inflation", and Herman and Giola warn about the "dangerous side effects" of "job title invention".
+Management academics of the Wharton Business School have called the proliferation of roles in the C-Suite "Title Inflation".

+Corporate futurists Herman and Giola have warned about the "dangerous side effects" of "job title invention".

 Related positions

 In a 2012 publication, it was reported that "chief customer officer" (30%) and "chief client officer" (15%) were more commonly used for the role than "chief experience officer" (10%), with 45% utilizing other variations.